-- 310. The Bill also sets out how the regulations must be made as soon as is practicably possible and in any event within six months after the final report of the DBCC has been laid before the Senedd.
-In the event of "exceptional circumstances", Welsh Ministers may make the regulations beyond the six-month period.
-In this event, Welsh Ministers must make a statement (in advance of the end of the six-month period) to the Senedd outlining the exceptional circumstances necessitating a delay.
-Welsh Ministers must subsequently make additional statements every four weeks until the regulations are made. - 311.
-As with the 2026 review, the Bill also makes provision for Welsh Ministers to correct errors notified to them by the DBCC.
-Where errors are identified after the final report has been published and laid before the Senedd which would require a modification to the determinations, the DBCC must submit to the Welsh Ministers (and then publish as soon as possible) a statement setting out the modifications they consider should be made to the determinations to correct any errors, and the reasons for those modifications.
-On receiving the statement from the DBCC, Welsh Ministers should lay (on behalf of the DBCC) the statement as published before the Senedd.
-The regulations giving effect to the determinations must reflect the modifications outlined in such a statement.
-This is the only process by which determinations of the DBCC can be modified, and is in line with arrangements for Scottish Parliament and UK Parliament boundary reviews.
+317. The Bill, as amended at Stage 2, also sets out how the regulations must be made as soon as is practicably possible and in any event within four months after the final report of the DBCC has been laid before the Senedd.
+In the event of "exceptional circumstances", Welsh Ministers may make the regulations beyond the four-month period.
+In this event, Welsh Ministers must make a statement (in advance of the end of the four-month period) to the Senedd outlining the exceptional circumstances necessitating a delay.
+Welsh Ministers must subsequently make additional statements every four weeks until the regulations are made.

-&lt;sup>70 Special Purpose Committee on Senedd Reform , Reforming Our Senedd A Stronger Voice for the People of Wales, recommendation 29.
+&lt;sup>73 Special Purpose Committee on Senedd Reform , Reforming Our Senedd A Stronger Voice for the People of Wales, recommendation 29.